-- First-time buyers made up 34 percent of all home buyers, a decrease from last year's 35 percent. - The typical buyer was 45 years old this year, and the median household income for 2016 rose again this year to \$88,800. - Sixty-five percent of recent buyers were married couples, 18 percent were single females, seven percent were single males, and eight percent were unmarried couples. - Thirteen percent of home buyers purchased a multigenerational home, to take care of aging parents, for cost savings, and because of children over the age of 18 moving back home. - Eighty-nine percent of recent home buyers identified as heterosexual, three percent as gay or lesbian, one percent as bisexual, and seven percent preferred not to answer. - Eighteen percent of recent home buyers are veterans and three percent are active-duty service members. - At 30 percent, the primary reason for purchasing a home was the desire to own a home of their own.
+- First-time buyers made up 33 percent of all home buyers, holding steady from last year's 33 percent. - The typical buyer was 47 years old this year, and the median household income for 2018 rose again this year to \$93,200. - Sixty-one percent of recent buyers were married couples, 17 percent were single females, nine percent were single males, and nine percent were unmarried couples. - Twelve percent of home buyers purchased a multigenerational home, to take care of aging parents, because of children over the age of 18 moving back home, and for cost-savings. - Ninety-one percent of recent home buyers identified as heterosexual, three percent as gay or lesbian, one percent as bisexual, and five percent preferred not to answer. - Twenty percent of recent home buyers were veterans and three percent were active-duty service members. - At 29 percent, the primary reason for purchasing a home was the desire to own a home of their own.